Phoenix Concert Theatre

-The Phoenix Concert Theatre is a nightclub and concert venue located at 410 Sherbourne Street in Toronto, Ontario, Canada.
+The Phoenix Concert Theatre is a concert venue located at 410 Sherbourne Street in Toronto, Ontario, Canada.

 It is 18,000 sqft large and encompasses three distinct environments.
 The "Main Room" features one of the city's largest dance floors, leading edge sound and light, five bars (including a 50 ft marble bar), 20x30 foot stage, a giant projection screen and one of the largest mirror balls in Canada.

 "Le Loft" overlooks the main room, features an overhanging balcony which stretches the entire width of the club, lounge seating for over 100, and its own separate bar, custom artwork, and two television screens.
 The "Parlour" is reachable from the main room and the front entrance, features a separate sound system, a separate dancefloor and lighting system, a decorative bar, lounge seating and four pool tables.

+On October 25, 2024, co-owner and operator Lisa Zbitnew announced that the venue planned to secure a new location, but would continue to operate on Sherbourne Street until 2026.
+This followed an earlier announcement that the venue would close on January 15, 2025.

 History

 The building originally served as the German-Canadian Club Harmonie, a rental venue for community gatherings, oom-pah bands, and ballroom dancing.

 By the early 1980s, the venue caught the eye of veteran New York City-based hospitality entrepreneur Pat Kenny a.k.a.
 "The Bard of Bleecker Street" who at the time had a stake in three well known Manhattan nightclubs — The Bitter End and Kenny's Castaways in Greenwich Village as well as the Cat Club, considered by some to be the epicentre of the 1980s NYC glam metal scene.
 After being alerted to Toronto's Club Harmonie by friends at the Village Gate, New York City venue that doubled as nightclub and dinner theatre, Kenny opened an offshoot location of the Village Gate in Toronto with Club Harmonie still holding court in a small space within the building.
-After a few unsuccessful productions, the dinner theatre folded, and Kenny began renting the entire building to open a nightclub.
+After a few unsuccessful productions, the dinner theatre folded, and Kenny began renting the entire building to open a music venue.